 - Adult literacy classes for parents and other Nepalese migrant labourers.

 - Project partner and supervision: HL-Switzerland

 Ladakh Home for Migrant Workers:

 Many of these families were, in fact, sold into a situation of bonded labour – the modern form of slavery.
-Their hardships are numerous: displaced from their homes, families and communities in Nepal, despised by the indigenous Ladakhis, exposed to the many dangers of working at high altitude.
+Their hardships are numerous: displaced from their homes, families and communities in Nepal, despised by the indigenous Ladakhis, exposed to the many dangers of working at high altitudes.
 They work incredibly hard and continue to live in extreme poverty.
 What’s more, the nature of their work demands a high degree of mobility, especially those working in road construction.
 They usually live in tents on the roadside, moving along with their work, without permanent or proper housing.

 Presently, 73 children are being cared for holistically by our loving staff at the “Himalayan Friendship Home.”
-Rather than growing up in labourer camps, the children are provided a safe environment, receiving nurture, and education.
+Rather than growing up in labourer camps, the children are provided with a safe environment, receiving nurture, and education.

 The hostel strives to help the children develop their potential, as well as meet the children’s social, physical, intellectual, emotional, creative and spiritual needs.
 The hostel’s location in Leh, the central township of Ladakh, allows for the families to stay in fairly close contact with their children.